MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 1. Under **Networking**, do the following:
     1. **Virtual network**:
         1. **Virtual network**: Select the virtual network that has direct connectivity to the workloads that you want to monitor and to your domain controller and DNS server.
-        1. **Subnet**: Select a subnet that has at least 32 IP addresses to house all the Azure Monitor SCOM Managed Instance components.
+        1. **Subnet**: Select a subnet that has at least 32 IP addresses to house the instance.
 The minimum address space is 28.

            The subnet can have existing resources in it.
 However, don't choose the subnet that houses the SQL managed instance because it won't contain enough IP addresses to house the Azure Monitor SCOM Managed Instance components.